Antipode-SOSP23/antipode-post-notification/README.md

         - Go to Global Tables
         - Create replica to the desired region
         - Double check in secondary region if tables got created
+3. For the notifications tables in the secondary regions, go to Export and Streams and obtain the stream ARN to be configured in the connection info file

 #### ELASTICACHE (Redis)
 1. Go to Global Datastores and create a global cluster.
 Start with the primary zone (if you are adding a zone to an existing cluster just go to the dashboard and add zone).
 The properties are similar for the other zones you add to the cluster.
 Configure each zone in the `antipode-lambda` cluster: